 Creating a Fire Pit Chamber

 Once you've identified a great location for your fire pit, dig a hole in the ground that's approximately a foot in diameter and a foot deep.
 Save this soil for a later step.
 You've just made the main chamber that contains the fire.

 Where is the wind coming from?
 You'll want to position the "chimney" so that the wind hits it before it hits the fire pit chamber.
 To make the airway that feeds air to the fire, dig a tunnel that's approximately 6" in diameter about a foot from the chamber.
 Dig it down and over so that it meets up with the pit.
 Save this soil too.
 Add kindling (cedar bark, small twigs, dry leaves) and light it.
 Or use one of these awesome campfire starters if you can't find kindling nearby.

 Cooking over a Dakota Fire Hole

 Make sure you pack your frying pans, Dutch ovens, and cooking grates for easy cooking over the Dakota fire hole.
 With its intense heat, you can cook all your favorite meals above the fire hole.
-Try this delicious Grilled Lemon Chicken with Feta Rice recipe or this yummy Cobbler the next time you make a Dakota fire hole.
+Try this delicious Grilled Lemon Chicken with Feta Rice recipe, a yummy Cobbler, or Firepit Jerky the next time you make a Dakota fire hole.

 As a responsible outdoorsman or outdoors woman, it's up to you to leave the area as unaffected as possible and to extinguish your Dakota fire hole.
 Fill in the fire hole with the original dirt you removed and saved when you were making the hole.
 Then place the vegetation on top of it so it looks good as new.